1n11it/web_project/readme.md

 - HTML
 - CSS
 - JavaScript
-- [Any other technologies or frameworks used across projects]

 ## Deployment
 All projects in this repository are hosted on Netlify.
 You can view the live versions at the following URLs: